We’re improving road safety and traffic flow in Bacchus Marsh with two major upgrades

 - Clyde Road to Cardinia Road, in both directions

 - connect Police Road to the freeway with an outbound on-ramp

 - connect the Jacksons Road outbound ramps directly to Eastlink with a separate road

 - add an extra lane in each direction to O’Shea Road between Clyde Road and Soldiers Road

 - upgrade the Beaconsfield Interchange – we’ll extend O’Shea Road so it joins the interchange, add an inbound freeway off-ramp and an outbound freeway on-ramp

 - build shared walking and cycling paths on O’Shea Road between Clyde Road and the Beaconsfield Interchange.

 Stage 1 of the Monash Freeway Upgrade is now complete.

-Stage 2 of the Monash Freeway Upgrade is being overseen by the Major Road Projects Authority.
+The Monash Freeway Upgrade is being delivered by Major Road Projects Victoria.
 Visit the project website for more information.

 Barwon Heads Road Duplication